EduardoZepeda/coffee-bytes-hugo/content/posts/comentar-el-codigo-esta-mal-resena-de-clean-code/index.en.md

 ```

 To me, however, it doesn't seem so serious or so difficult to read this little piece of code but perhaps it would be reason enough to be excommunicated from the church of Clean Code.

+## What didn't I like about Clean Code?

+In what I consider an anachronism, the author uses Java to develop his examples.
+Yes, I know Java was incredibly popular before, but using pseudocode or C would have been a better choice.

+The code used for the examples seems rather stilted to me, it uses whole code snippets instead of a minimal example, the author of Refactoring does much better in this regard.

+I felt the book unnecessarily long, the examples are well detailed, but I don't think so many pages are needed to expose some simple topics, such as variable naming.

 ## What alternatives do exist to Clean Code?